 Because voids in the surface always result in paint pinholes that require extensive rework, customers sometimes prefer an overlay.
-Tedlar8 (polyvinyl fluoride film) is a lightweight overlay which we can bond directly onto the facing.
+Tedlar® (polyvinyl fluoride film) is a lightweight overlay which we can bond directly onto the facing.
 Our patented Gillcoat system of fusing a colored resin system or pattern directly into the panel face during pressing provides a thicker and more abrasion resistant surface.
-It is also possible to bond on decorative overlays, the aircraft version of wallpaper.
-Please advise us in advance when our panels are to be painted - we can contribute suggestions and recommendations for the most effective approach, in terms of appearance and expense.
-Having coated our products for more than 46 years, plus observing our customers' coating experiences, we believe we are knowledgeable in this rather limited field.
+It is also possible to bond on decorative overlays.
+Please advise us in advance when our panels are to be painted-we can suggest and recommend the most effective approach, in terms of appearance and expense.
+Having coated our products for more than 52 years, plus observing our customers' coating experiences, we believe we are knowledgeable in this rather limited field.